 In winter, a wide variety of other passes is available for skiers and other winter sport activities.

-The Good Morning fare is valid in summer (May to October) for the first train departing from Kleine Scheidegg to Jungfraujoch-Top of Europe station at 8 am (leave Interlaken Ost at 06:35 am).
-Good Morning ticket holders must leave Jungfraujoch at the latest on the 12:00 (noon) train.
-In winter, the Good Morning ticket is also valid on the 8:30 am train from Kleine Scheidegg (07:05 from Interlaken Ost) and the 13:13 train is the last train that may be taken from Top of Europe.
+The Good Morning fare is valid for the first trains departing from Kleine Scheidegg to Jungfraujoch-Top of Europe station – depending on the season at 8 am and/or 8:30 am (leave Interlaken Ost at around 06:30 am).
+Good Morning ticket holders must leave Jungfraujoch at the latest on the 12:00 (noon) train (or in some cases around 13:00 in winter).

 The Good Afternoon ticket is available from April to late October for the second last train of the day leaving for Jungfrauoch from Kleine Scheidegg at 3:30 pm, or leave Interlaken Ost at 2:05 pm.
 The train arrives at Jungfraujoch-Top of Europe at 4:22 pm with the last train leaving the mountain at 5:45 pm.

 It is also sometimes possible to save when using a group tour, especially if transportation from other cities are added.

 Saving Deals on the Train to Jungfraujoch – Top of Europe